 When you are prompted for certificate details during setup, fill in random values.
-The values will be overridden by the values you specified at the command prompt.
+The values are overridden by the values you specified at the command prompt.

-Execute the yast susemanager\setup command from the same shell you exported the environment variables from.
+Execute the yast susemanager_setup command from the same shell you exported the environment variables from.